ayushranjan6456/ayushranjan6456/README.md

 - I also love to participate with my team in hackathons and test my prowess in the limited time frame.

-- Apart from MERN staack, I also have beginner's knowledge in Flask, Firebase and SQL.
+- Apart from MERN stack, I also have beginner's knowledge in Flask, Firebase and SQL.

 - I'm currently actively learning REACT framework.